asyncapi/spec/spec/asyncapi.md

 A string representing the default content type to use when encoding/decoding a message's payload.
 The value MUST be a specific media type (e.g. `application/json`).
 This value MUST be used by schema parsers when the [contentType](#messageObjectContentType) property is omitted.

-In case a message can't be encoded/decoded using this value, schema parsers MUST use their default content type.
+If a message can't be encoded/decoded using this value, schema parsers MUST use their default content type.

 ##### Default Content Type Example